Izardo/pands-project-2021/README.md

     <img src="/pngs/distinctHist_petal_width.png" width="400"/> </br>
 </p>

-This visualisation clearly displays a distinct setosa species and minimal overlap between the versicolor and virginica, which is shown with the density curve.
-Petal width also appears promising for species classification in terms of univariate analysis.
+This visualisation clearly displays a distinct setosa species and minimal overlap between the versicolor and virginica, shown here with the density curve.
+Petal width also appears promising for distinguishing the species in terms of univariate analysis.
 Seeing that there is still some overlap between the versicolor and virginica, further analysis is advantagous in this case.
-The following section focuses on bi-variate analysis to determine which feature(s) would be optimal for classifying the species.
+The following section focuses on bi-variate analysis to determine which feature(s) would be optimal for classifying the flowers.

 #### Pair plots

 This pair plot was created using seaborn and matplotlib and builds upon both the histogram and scatter plot.
-It displays data of individual variables (as density plots) as well as the relationship between pairs of two variables.
-Distinct clusters are apparent at a glance, especially with regard to the setosa species.
+It displays the data of individual variables (as density plots) as well as the relationship between pairs of two variables.
+Distinct clusters are apparent at straight away, especially with regard to the setosa species.
 ```
 def pairPlot():
     sns.set(style="darkgrid") # sets grid style using the seaborn library